brickcap/openresty_examples/book.md

 2) The results are returned when all the subrequests are completed.

 So if you were thinking about piping the result of one subrequest into another then you are out of luck.
-But multi req are still pretty cool.
+But multiple requests are still pretty cool.
 Why?

-Consider this scenario:- It would not be an exxageration to say that all applications today use some third party apis to as supports for thier main application.
-Say you have an application where you aggregate the results of interesting conversations across the internt.
+Consider this scenario:-  Say you have an application where you want to collect the  interesting conversations across the Internet.
 You pull in data from various sources like twitter, facebook and linkedin.
-In this scenario you have to make atleast three seperate http requests to aggregate the data.
+In this scenario you have to make at least three separate http requests to collect the data.

-So what do you do?
-Just this:-
+How would you do this in openresty?
+Like this:-

 ```
 local statuses,tweets,posts = ngx.location.capture.multi{{"/facebook_graph"},{"/tweets"},{"/lnkedin"}}